 Before you start looking for jobs, you’ll need to write a résumé.
 If you’re in college, there are career counselors who can help you with this.
 There are also lots of templates online that can help you get started.
 Word processing programs offer help too, and there are graphic design sites like Canva that can make your résumé stand out.
 As scary as a résumé can seem, it’s really just a list of your past job experiences, volunteering, and education with your name and contact information on it.

 This one is a little more complicated, and not every job application will ask for one.
 In essence, a cover letter is a letter you submit with your résumé where you introduce yourself and relate your experience to the job’s requirements.
 Again, go to a career counselor if you need specific help or proofreading.
-I’m also a huge fan of this template.
+I’m also a huge fan of this cover letter template on Pinterest.
 After writing several cover letters, you can develop a pattern for jobs that are similar, but make sure you always customize them for each job you apply to.

 Applying to jobs